 Select Plan configuration:

-This opens the Configurations page and displays the Plan configuration card, on which you can leave the plan or change your preferences.
+This opens the Configurations page and displays the Plan configuration pane, on which you can leave the plan or change your preferences.

 The following sections provide information that can help you as you create or monitor focus plans.

 After you set automatic booking as your preference, MyAnalytics starts looking for time on your Outlook calendar to set aside as focus time.
 The time that it books on your calendar appears in a different color and is labeled "Focus time":